-B A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan.
+B A combination drink and snack made by adding ice and tapioca pearls to a mixture of tea and milk or cream became a hit in Taiwan.

-D Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.
+B Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.

-Suppose Rosa wants to find out about bubble tea shops in the United States.
-She would find most of her information .
+Suppose Rosa w ants to find out a bout bubble tea sh nops in the United States.
+She would find most of her information

-D In an article entitled "Bubble Tea Takes America by Storm"
+C In an article entitled "Bubble Tea Takes America by Storm"

-Which would be the closest synonym for the word controversy, as it is used above?
+Which would be the closest synonym for the word innovative, as it is used above?